DEV Community

 Then all existing API operations will be displayed:

-We select both GET HTTP methods to expose them as MCP tools (as we did in the part 2):
+We select both GET HTTP methods to expose them as MCP tools (as we did in part 2):

-Please review part 2 how to set other parameters of the AgentCore Gateway as "API Key" of "Outbound Auth configurations" as they remain completely the same.
+Please review part 2 on how to set other parameters of the AgentCore Gateway as "API Key" of "Outbound Auth configurations" as they remain completely the same.

 It even concerns operations that you don't want to expose as MCP tools.
-Otherwise, I've got an error message when creating an AgentCore Gateway target that Open API specification couldn’t be extracted from the Amazon API Gateway API because the path element doesn't contain response(s) value.
+Otherwise, I've got an error message when creating an AgentCore Gateway target that the Open API specification couldn’t be extracted from the Amazon API Gateway API because the path element didn't contain response(s) value.
 All such operations are listed in the error message:

 Conclusion

-In this article, we explored how to create Amazon API Gateway REST API as a target for Amazon Bedrock AgentCore Gateway.
-I think it's a good add-on to the other target types as it allows us to create this target type much quicker without extracting Open API specification of the API Gateway REST API.
+In this article, we explored how to create an Amazon API Gateway REST API as a target for the Amazon Bedrock AgentCore Gateway.
+I think it's a good add-on to the other target types as it allows us to create this target type much quicker without extracting the Open API specification of the API Gateway REST API.
 You can find more information about this feature in the official article Add an API Gateway REST API as a target for Amazon Bedrock AgentCore Gateway.

 Top comments (0)